mikelkarma/Meterpreter-Android/README.md

 ## Disclaimer:
 This application is created for educational purposes only and should not be used for any malicious activities.
 The developer assumes no responsibility for any illegal use of this application.

-## Usage:
-To use this application, follow these steps:

-1. Download the APK file from the provided link.
-2. Install the APK file on the target device.
-3. Open the application and grant any necessary permissions.
-4. The application will run silently in the background, performing its malicious activities without the user's knowledge.

 ## Legal Notice:
 Unauthorized use and distribution of this application may violate local, state, and federal laws.
 The developer disclaims any liability for the misuse of this application.
 Use at your own risk.